onap/ccsdk-oran/docs/guide/developer-guide.rst

 The Policy Management Service can be accessed over the REST API.
 See :ref:`pms_api` for more information about the API.

 The configured A1 policies are stored persistently to survive a service restart.
+This information can be stored in a persistent volume or in an S3 Object Store bucket.

 Dependencies
 ------------